 What happens when you view a PDF

-When you double click on a file, Windows looks at the extension of the file.
-Using on that information, it looks up the viewer program for the file.
+When you double-click on a file, Windows uses the extension to look up the viewer program.
 You've seen what happens when you try to open a file and Windows asks what program you want to use.

-Foxit Reader is a PDF viewer by Foxit Software which displays and prints PDF files.
-This program has proven to be popular with our customers and there seems to be quite a bit of good press for it on the Web, as well.
+Foxit Reader is a PDF viewer by Foxit Software that displays and prints PDF files.
+This program seems to be popular with our customers, although these recommendations should work with any PDF viewer.

 Now, here are the steps to print a PDF on the command line using the Foxit Reader.

-- Do a web search on "download foxit reader".
-Follow the steps to download and install.
-When I tried this I found the software on http://www.foxitsoftware.com/, but your results may vary.
+- Do a web search on "download foxit reader" Follow the steps to download and install.
+When I ran this search, I found the software on http://www.foxitsoftware.com/, but your results may vary.

-- Printer name: Go to your Start menu and select "Devices and Printers".
-Depending on the version of Windows you'll see a dialog like the following:
+- Printer name: Go to your Start menu and select "Devices and Printers."
+Depending on the version of Windows you'll see a form like the following:

-Select the printer you want to print to.
-Right click on this printer and select "Properties".
+Select the printer you want to use.
+Right-click on this printer and select "Properties."
 You should get a window that resembles the following:

-Please note how the printer name is highlighted.
-Select your printer name and copy it to the clipboard.
+Please note how selecting the printer highlights the printer's name.
+Copy this name to the clipboard.